 After returning to France, Petipa made his début in Paris, where his brother Lucien was Premier Danseur of the Paris Opéra.
 The 21 year old Marius Petipa made his Paris début at the Comédie Française, where he partnered the great Italian Prima Ballerina, Carlotta Grisi.
 In 1841, he returned to Bordeaux where he was appointed Premier Danseur at the Grand Théâtre.
 He studied further under Vestris and made his début in the lead male roles of La Fille mal gardée, Giselle and La Péri, in which he once again partnered Mme.
 Grisi.
 Petipa later showed his skills as a potential ballet master in Bordeaux when he staged his own stagings of four ballets, all which were successful – La Jolie Bordelaise, Les Vendanges, L’Intrigue Amoureuse and Le Langage des Fleurs.

-Shortly after his return to France, Petipa received an invitation from Alexander Gedeonov, the Director of the Imperial Theatres in Saint Petersburg, Russia to join the Imperial Ballet as Premier Danseur.
+The scandal in Spain continued to loom over Petipa and his family decided that the best option was for him to leave France.
+His brother Lucien was familiar with working in Russia and sent an inquiry to Antoine Titus in Saint Petersburg.
+The timing could not have been more perfect, for it coincided with a need to find a strong male lead to partner the Imperial Ballet’s Prima Ballerina Elena Andreyanova, who was the mistress of Alexander Gedeonov, the Director of the Imperial Theatres.
+Titus resolved the dilemmas for both parties and shortly afterwards, Petipa received an invitation from Gedeonov to join the Imperial Ballet as Premier Danseur.
 Petipa was quick to accept the invitation and arrived in Saint Petersburg on the 5th June [O.S.
 24th May] 1847.
 Although Petipa lived in Russia for nearly seventy years, he never mastered the Russian language, but he did officially go by a more Russian name – Marius Ivanovich Petipa.
 However, it can be argued that it was not entirely necessary for him to master Russian since, at the time, many Russians spoke French as a second language, including the Imperial family and many of Petipa’s Russian colleagues and dancers.
 In 1848, his father followed his son to Saint Petersburg, where he taught the classe de perfection at the Imperial Ballet School until his death in 1855.

 For his Saint Petersburg début, Gedeonov commissioned Petipa and fellow Frenchman, Pierre Frédéric Malevergne to stage Paquita for the Imperial Ballet, in which Petipa also danced the role of Lucien d’Hervilly.
 This was just the beginning of Petipa’s great contributions to the Imperial Ballet repertoire.
 In 1848, Petipa and his father staged Joseph Mazilier’s 1840 ballet Le Diable amoureux under the title Satanella.
 This was followed by revivals of many other Parisian ballets, especially after the arrival of the great French Ballet Master Jules Perrot in Saint Petersburg in 1849.
 Petipa collaborated with Perrot on the Saint Petersburg stagings of ballets such as Giselle and Le Corsaire.
 Throughout his first eight years in Saint Petersburg, Petipa staged many dances for opera and revived dances for Perrot’s revivals of older works.